-Construction activities for the new stormwater management facilities at NAVSTA Everett would be conducted under the CGP and project-specific SWPPP that would minimize potentials for exposing site soils to stormwater runoff.
+Construction activities for the new stormwater management facilities at NAVSTA Everett would be conducted under the CGP and project-specific SWPPP that would minimize potentials for exposing construction site soils to stormwater runoff.
 Construction activities may require collection and disposal of dewatering effluent.
 If needed, the design and implementation of a dewatering system would comply with UFC 3-220-04, Dewatering and Groundwater Control (DoD, 2004).
 Disposal options for dewatering effluent would depend on the presence and extent of contamination.
 If appropriate, a wastewater discharge permit may be required before the dewatering effluent could be discharged to the sanitary sewage.
 Additional measures to prevent or minimize risks associated with encountering contaminated soils or groundwaters during installation of the new stormwater management facilities are discussed in the beginning of Section 3 under Hazardous Materials and Wastes.
-Once the construction of the new facilities is complete, the added LID features would be expected to reduce pollutant loadings to the Snohomish River associated with stormwater discharges from the site.
+Once the construction of the new facilities is complete, the added LID features would be expected to reduce pollutant loadings to the Snohomish River and Port Gardner Bay associated with long-term stormwater discharges from the site.